samayajoyce-Si/Aprendizado_Python/README.md

-# Aprendizado_Python
+# 🐍 Learning Python

-Repositório com meus estudos iniciais em Python./Repository with my initial studies in Python.
-Este é meu repositório pessoal para acompanhar meu progresso no aprendizado de programação com Python.
+This is my personal repository to track my progress learning how to program in Python.

+## About me

+🎓 Information Systems student at UFF – Brazil
+🌱 Beginning my programming journey (using Thonny)
+💡 Interests: storytelling, games, creative technology
+✈️ Dream: study and work with tech in Canada

-## Sobre mim
+## Repository contents

-🎓 Estudante de Sistemas de Informação na UFF
-🌱 Iniciando minha jornada com programação (usando Thonny)
-💡 Interesses: narrativas, jogos, tecnologia criativa
-✈️ Sonho: estudar e trabalhar com tecnologia no Canadá

-## Conteúdo do repositório

-- Códigos simples de prática (ex: hello world, calculadora)
+- Simple practice codes (e.g., hello world, calculator)
-- Exercícios de lógica
-- Anotações e testes
+- Logic exercises
+- Notes and experiments
-- Projetos futuros
+- Future projects

-> “Aprender devagar também é aprender.” 🌱
+> “Learning slowly is still learning.” 🌱